 - What would you like to achieve for your loved one, and how can a carer help?

 - Are you flexible on the days the carer comes in?

 - Is this an ongoing requirement, or do you just need a carer for a fixed amount of time?

 2. Honesty is the best policyDon’t be worried about discussing complex care and what you need help with day to day.
 Often people can be embarrassed about incontinence or wandering but you need to be honest in terms of the level of care you need.
 Finding the trusted live in care requires your honesty and genuineness.

 You will only find the right carer to suit your needs if you are open and honest about the help you require.

 3. BudgetIt's important to think about what the family can afford and consider potential financial support that might be available to you and/or your loved one.
-You should have a Care Needs Assessment, which can be arranged via your local social services.

 4. Carer ChecksIf you are employing a carer privately, there are some checks you must carry out:

 - Are they entitled to legally work in the UK?